mohamedyd/awesome_resources/Design ML Systems.md

 				* Awesome online ML resources (GitHub link)
 		* Ensemble learning with model weighting
 * Monitoring and observability
+	* Monitoring refers to the act of tracking, measuring, and loggin different metrics that can help us determine when someting goes wrong.
+	* Observability (instrumentation) means setting up our system in a way that gives us visibility into our system to help us investigate what went wrong, e.g., adding timers to your functions, counting NaNs, tracking how features are transformed.
+	* Metrics to be monitored:
+		* operational metrics, e.g., availability, latency, throughput, CPU/GPU utilization, memory utilization, etc.
+		* ML-specific metrics
+			* Model's accuracy related metrics (requires user feedback or an oracle for labeling)
+			* Prediction, e.g., using two-sample test
+			* Features (validation using open-source libraries: Deequ and Great Expectations) or two-sample tests
+			* Minor changes might not harm the model performance / changes might be caused by the preparation pipeline
+			* Raw inputs (can be difficult due to collecting data from different sources)
+	* Monitoring toolbox: logs, dashboards, and alerts
+		* logs: recording events produced at runtime.
+To make it easy to search the logs, distributed tracing is used.
+			* distributed tracing: giveing each process an ID, when something goes wrong, the error message shows that ID.
+It is also important to record the necessary metadata: time when the event happens, the ervices where it happens, the function that is called, the user associated with the process, etc.
+			* the number of logs can grow very large quickly.
+Therefore, there have been tools to help companies manage and analyze their logs.
+ML has also being used to detect anomalistic events in the logs.
+		* dashboards: useful for revealing relationships between metrics, making monitoring accessible to nonengineers.
+			* dashboard rot: a phenomenon where execssive metrics on a dashboard can be counterproductive.
+			* alters: it consists of:
+				* an alert policy: this describes the condition for an alert
+				* a notification channels: who is to be notified when the condition is met (it is important to direct the alerts to the right persons to mitigate the alert fatigue)
+				* a description of the alert: detailed description will help the notified person understand the problem.

 # 9 Continual Learning and Test in Production (TBD)